-Our heavy duty, durable barn doors wont let you down.
-Completely customizable, available unfinished or with a variety of sizes and finishes.
+Our heavy-duty, durable barn doors won't let you down.
+Completely customizable, available unfinished or with a variety of finishes, in a wide array of sizes.

 Barn Door + Barn Door Hardware Package Deals

 Have some space constraints to the sides of your entryway?
 Use our convenient Bypass door hardware system to solve that problem.
-We also offer Bi Parting Hardware Systems allowing you to make any large entryway look amazing!» Contact Us About Bypass & Bi Parting Installation Options «
+We also offer Bi-Parting Hardware Systems allowing you to make any large entryway look amazing!

 The first thing to consider when looking for the right equipment is the type of track the doors slide on.
-Round and square tracks are common.
+Round, square, and round tracks are common.
 You will need to inspect the tracks to see whether they need replacement.
 If so, you will want to purchase a kit that contains all the pieces that work together.

 After figuring out which model you need, you will then need to determine if a single or double bracket is necessary.
 End caps and hangers are included in a typical kit.
 The best approach is to replace the slides with the same barn door hardware that already exists, unless you want to add a second door or make other changes.